 Matt Boylan-Smith then collaborated on the track ‘Free‘ with Alora and Senii.
 It has received well over 300 000 listens on Soundcloud and gained high rotation on one of Finlands largest Radio Station YleX.

-Matt Boylan-Smith has had performed live on Ben Fordhams show on 2GB: Sydney Live, had a feature article in the huge online magazine “Prodijee,” graced the pages of Marie Claire as a singer-songwriter, performed at the Sydney Opera House 40th anniversary and had two songs off his second EP in the Top Ten of Triple J unearthed simultaneously.
+Matt Boylan-Smith has had performed live on Ben Fordhams show on 2GB: Sydney Live, had a feature article in the huge online magazine “Prodijee,” graced the pages of Marie Claire as a singer-songwriter, performed at the Sydney Opera House 40th anniversary and had two songs off his second EP in the Top Fifteen of Triple J unearthed simultaneously.

-Over the years he’s shared the stage with some pretty storied performers like John Butler Trio, Sticky Fingers, Birds of Tokyo, Ash Grunwald, Richard Clapton, Ian Moss, Tim Freedman, Katie Noonan and Sneaky Sound System, Mental as Anything, the Choirboys and the Potbelleez.
-He released an original song on YouTube that went viral, following the success of his debut single ‘Sunday Afternoon’ which also peaked in the top ten of Triple J unearthed.
+Over the years he’s shared the stage with storied performers like John Butler Trio, Sticky Fingers, Birds of Tokyo, Ash Grunwald, Richard Clapton, Ian Moss, Tim Freedman, Katie Noonan, Sneaky Sound System, Mental as Anything, the Choirboys, Mark Seymour and the Potbelleez.

 Matt Boylan-Smith received rave reviews form his shows in Germany after recording Beacon in the Sky.
 This has led to him being asked to perform on Ben Fordhams drive-time show on 2GB to an audience of well over half a million listeners.
 Matt then performed at Vanfest supporting iconic Australian and international acts at the end of 2015.